-Image Citations (Wikimedia Commons) Defeat of Valerian - Ali Ganjei Divided Empire Map - Creative Commons, historicair The Tetrarchy - Dennis Jarvis Mithras - Jastrow St. Simeon - AxelBoldt Invasions Map - MapMaster
+Image Citations (Wikimedia Commons) Defeat of Valerian - Ali Ganjei Divided Empire Map - Creative Commons, historicair The Tetrarchy - Dennis Jarvis Mithras - Jastrow Invasions Map - MapMaster

-This chapter has been derived with minor modifications from Chapter 10: The Late Empire and Christian- ity in Western Civilization: A Concise History.
+This chapter has been derived with minor modifications from Chapter 10: The Late Empire and Christianity in Western Civilization: A Concise History.
+This text is available at the Medieval Sourcebook.